huirayj/js-online-quiz/README.md

 4. Assigning the correct answer index to respective buttons and implementing a condition for incorrect choices.
 5. Storing the remaining time as a variable to be used as a score and capturing user name input.
 6. Storing the name and score locally.
-7. Having a way to display the high score as a separate html page.
+7. Displaying the high score as a separate html page.

 # Links
 - https://huirayj.github.io/js-online-quiz/